Ventery/Raven/README.md

  ### III、Run
  -	In server excute TestRavenServer.In host excute TestRavenHost.In client excute TestRaClient.Client should connect to host's shell through server.
  -  Download file: After client connected to host, execute TestFileTransfer [filename] and then select one socket(host's local server socket) and press enter.Then the file will be downloaded to client's ~/RavenTrans/（use the very connection between client and host）.
- -  Upload file :After client connected to host，execute TestFileTransfer [filename] and then select one socket(client's local server socket) and press enter.Then the file will be upload to host's ~/RavenTrans/（use the very connection between client and host）.
+ -  Upload file :After client connected to host,open another shell in client and execute TestFileTransfer [filename] and then select one socket(client's local server socket) and press enter.Then the file will be upload to host's ~/RavenTrans/（use the very connection between client and host）.